What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 Parents and Carers can access further information or request support from Miss G Flack by emailing [email protected]

-If students required printed work, they can register this through emailing the relevant Achievement Director and collecting a copy from the Academy reception.
+If students require printed work, they can register this through emailing the relevant Achievement Director and collecting a copy from the Academy reception.

 Student’s work can be submitted electronically via Google Classrooms, emailed to teachers or handed in to teachers once school restarts.